Overseas Student Health Cover

 This type of cover assists international students to meet the costs of medical and hospital care they may need while in Australia.

-Students from Sweden, Norway, and Belgium may have special arrangements under their own national schemes - check with the Department of Immigration and Border Protection to find out if special arrangements apply to you and if you are exempt from the requirement to purchase OSHC.
+Students from Sweden, Norway, and Belgium may have special arrangements under their own national schemes - check with the Department of Home Affairs to find out if special arrangements apply to you and if you are exempt from the requirement to purchase OSHC.

 If you are in Australia on a student visa from the United Kingdom, Sweden, the Netherlands, Belgium, Slovenia, Italy or New Zealand, you can also apply for Medicare under your country's Reciprocal Health Care Agreements.
 Students from Norway, Finland, Malta and the Republic of Ireland are not covered by the agreements with those countries.